Dkhodos/ono_mssql_project/FINAL.md

-# Rational Algebra with SQL | Part 2
+# Rational Algebra with SQL | Assigment 3

 ## Introduction

-- The is Part 2 of an SQL task for Ono Academic Colladge as PArt of Data strctures class.
+- The is Part 2 of an SQL task for Ono Academic Collage as PArt of Data structures class.
 - This SQL Scheme and Queries represent a simple to more complex business flows in Facebook.
+- All outputs will be introduced in Azure / MS SQL default format, table.

 ## Tools